Our recommended 1500 dollar custom PC will get 60FPS in 1440p on maxed settings, and doubles as a fast workstation

 Furthermore, it also makes this custom setup a very flexible hybrid gaming/workstation/streaming machine.
 But in saying that, an i7 is just as good a choice for a 1500 dollar budget, or even an i5-8600K as you absolutely don't need an i7 for great 60Hz/60FPS gaming.

-Asus is one of your best bets when putting together the most reliable, high-quality custom gaming computer in 2019 as they generally produce some of the best, sturdiest, most feature-rich motherboards around, and their software and BIOS is typically easy to use.
-Feel free to opt for a good Gigabyte or MSI board instead, but for this months best gaming PC build for $1500 we've gone for the Asus Prime X470 Pro.
+ASUS is one of your best bets when putting together the most reliable, high-quality custom gaming computer in 2019 as they generally produce some of the best, sturdiest, most feature-rich motherboards around, and their software and BIOS is typically easy to use.
+Feel free to opt for a good Gigabyte or MSI board instead, but we stick with ever-reliable ASUS for this Q2 2019 of the recommended $1500 custom PC build.
+Specifically, the Asus Prime X470 Pro, which is a great value option for a high-end AMD Ryzen build that also looks the part, and is just fine if you're either keeping your 2700X at stock speeds or doing mild to medium overclocks.

 In terms of overclocking your 2700X, the X470 Pro is most definitely capable in that regard, and has easy to use built-in overclocking software, making it a good inexpensive beginner-friendly overclocking motherboard.
 However, if you're doing heavy overclocking you'd probably want to invest in one of those higher-end boards that will be more reliable for that sort of thing.

-As for RAM, we have a pretty standard option for gamers in the Corsair Vengeance LPX modules which is the latest DDR4 memory type.
-In this budget we can comfortably fit 16GB to completely maximize gaming performance.
-Anything more than 16GB is totally unnecessary for gaming in 2019, and only needed for workstation setups such as for building the best custom video editing PC build, Twitch/YouTube game streaming, 3D rendering and production, and so forth.
+As for RAM, we have a pretty standard option for gamers in the Corsair Vengeance LPX modules which is the latest DDR4 memory type, but the white version is usually only 10 dollar or so higher than the black and which will look nice with the white motherboard and white case.
+For a $1500 build we can comfortably fit the ideal of 16GB to completely maximize gaming performance.
+Anything more than 16GB is unnecessary for gaming in 2019, and only needed for workstation setups such as for building the best custom video editing PC build, Twitch/YouTube game streaming, 3D rendering and production, and so on.